N. Chandrababu Naidu: Legislative career (1989–1994)

 In the 1989 assembly election, Naidu contested from Kuppam constituency as a TDP candidate and won by 5,000 votes.
 INC, however, was elected to power, so Naidu was in the opposition.
 Rama Rao appointed him as a coordinator of the TDP, in which capacity he handled the party's role of the main opposition in the assembly which won him wide appreciation from both the party and the public.
 His role during this phase, both inside the Legislative Assembly and outside, is seen as a critical factor for the subsequent success of the party.

 Naidu won the 1994 elections from Kuppam constituency.
 He became the Finance and Revenue Minister in N. T. Rama Rao's ministry.

-First term as Chief Minister of Andhra Pradesh (1995–1999)
+First and second term as Chief Minister of Andhra Pradesh (1995-2004)

 On 1 September 1995, Naidu, at the age of 45, was sworn in as the Chief Minister following a successful coup against the leadership of N.T.
 Rama Rao.
 The internal rebellion was triggered by the controversial role of Lakshmi Parvathi, NTR's second wife, in the party and the government.
 Naidu was able to secure the support of the majority of the legislators and has hence served as the leader of the party.